4.2 Cardiac Rehabilitation Phases

 - Decompensated heart failure (resting dyspnea, new third heart sound)

-These are textbook PTA stop signs (Goodman and Snyder; Pierson and Fairchild; APTA Guide to Physical Therapist Practice).
+These mirror the textbook PTA stop lists in Goodman and Snyder, Pierson and Fairchild, and the APTA Guide to Physical Therapist Practice.

 A PTA arrives for an outpatient Phase II session.
 The patient's pre-exercise BP is 212/96 mmHg and they report a 'pressure' in the chest at rest.
 The PTA should: